bukka/php-todo/php-fpm.md

 ### Process management and related

-- **Bug**: proc - do not try to restart in the loop but add some sort of exponential delay
-  - https://bugs.php.net/bug.php?id=61558 - Runaway spawning of children after pipe error
 - **Bug**: proc - ondemand race condition
   - https://github.com/php/php-src/pull/1308 - pm.ondemand forks fewer child workers than it should
   - https://bugs.php.net/bug.php?id=69724 - pm.ondemand forks fewer child workers than it should (bug for the above PR - contains extra patches)